dimdimuzun/Terraform_AWS/Task1/Readme.md

 **output "ec2_subnet_id" {put your code here}**<br>
 **output "public_subnet_AZ" {put your code here}**<br>
 **output "ec2_region" {put your code here}**<br>

+After your code will be developed you need to make several steps to complete this task: <br>

+1. Install Terraform (or it could be already installed)<br>
+2. Run terraform init, plan and finally apply in your directory with your terrafom files.<br>
+3. Be sure, that you have properly configured AWS credentials, beacause it is required.<br>
+4. After successfully completing you should run terraform output and save its result as a file tf_output. <br>

 # Short overview